afeklab/processpbm/README.md

 `-ll` : int, optional

 By default, 200.
-The linear low bound for Masliner.
+The linear lower bound for Masliner.
 This is the low threshold of intensity to consider for the linear regression.

 `-lh` : int, optional